harness/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 With a local runner build infrastructure, you can use `CI_MOUNT_VOLUMES` to use self-signed certificates.
 For more information, go to [Set up a local runner build infrastructure](https://developer.harness.io/docs/continuous-integration/use-ci/set-up-build-infrastructure/define-a-docker-build-infrastructure).

-#### How can we include the internal CA certs available in the delegate pod?
+### How do I make internal CA certs available to the delegate pod?

-There are multiple ways we could achive this.
-We could either build the delegate image with the certs baked into it if we are custom building the delegate image or we could create a secret/configmap with the certs data and mount it on the delegate pod.
-We could also run some custom commands in the INIT_SCRIPT to download the certs while the delegate gets started and make them available to the delegate pod file system.
+There are multiple ways you can do this:

+* Build the delegate image with the certs baked into it, if you are custom building the delegate image.
+* Create a secret/configmap with the certs data, and then mount it on the delegate pod.
+* Run commands in the `INIT_SCRIPT` to download the certs while the delegate launches and make them available to the delegate pod file system.

-#### Where should we mount the internal certs on the build pod?
+### Where should I mount internal CA certs on the build pod?

 The usage of the mounted CA certificates depends on the specific container image used for the step.
-The default certificate location may vary depending on the base image employed.
-The location where the certs need to be mounted should be decided based on the container image being used for the steps.
+The default certificate location depends on the base image you use.
+The location where the certs need to be mounted depends on the container image being used for the steps that you intend to run on the build pod.

 ## Codebases